tdolby-at-uk-ibm-com/ace-keda-demo/README.md

 kubectl create secret generic mq-secret --from-literal=USERID='app user' --from-literal=PASSWORD='app key' --from-literal=hostName='mqoc-fd48.qm.us-south.mq.appdomain.cloud' --from-literal=portNumber='31247'
 ```

-### MQ in a container
+### TLS and MQ

+MQ on Cloud is an easy way to experiment with KEDA, but MQ in containers now supports the use of
-MQ containers support the use of the MQ REST API and KEDA can poll the queue depth in the same
+the MQ REST API and KEDA can poll the queue depth in the same way it does with MQ on Cloud.
+Setting
-way it does with MQ on Cloud.
-Setting up TLS can be challenging unless the queue manager REST
+up TLS can be challenging unless the queue manager REST API uses a certificate issued by a
-API uses a certificate issued by a well-known CA; testing has been completed using version 3.3.0 of
-the MQ operator with MQ 9.4.0.6.
+well-known CA; testing has been completed using version 3.3.0 of the MQ operator with MQ 9.4.0.6.

 TLS connectivity can be checked with curl as follows:
 ```
  curl -u admin:passw0rd -X POST --data '{"type": "runCommand", "parameters": {"command": "DIS QL(*)"}}' -H "ibm-mq-rest-csrf-token: abc" -H "Content-Type: application/json" -k -v https://qm-dev-ibm-mq-web-ace-keda.apps.openshift-20240503.dolbyfamily.org/ibmmq/rest/v3/admin/action/qmgr/QUICKSTART/mqsc
  ```

+The ACE application container is configured to avoid certificate validation (see
+[demo-infrastructure/mqclient.ini](/demo-infrastructure/mqclient.ini) and also to send
+the hostname as the SNI data when connecting; while doing so is not recommended for
+production, this repo is intended to show how to use ACE with KEDA and so TLS setup
+is not critical.

 ### Building the ACE app